 Regarding the basic construction of the "tickers", there are two basic considerations.
 One is "how tinny" the piano will sound, and the second is "how long it will last".
 Naturally, metal will last longer than plastic or wood.
 However, using metal produces a very tinny tone.
 So here again, selecting the 'best' material for the job is kind of a balancing act.
 The bottom line is that the aim is to use materials that render a 'balanced' tonal character throughout the entire range of the instrument.

 The basic design of the tickers has remained consistent for the last 100 years.
-The length of each ticker should be 2 - 2-1/2 inches.
-The width of each ticker should be slightly wider than the width of a hammer head, or 3/8".
+The length of each ticker should be 1.5"-2.25".
+The width of each ticker should be slightly wider than the width of a hammer head, or about 3/8".
+Mandolin Rail Tabs are available at Player-Care.

 As can be determined by looking at the three pictures above, the rail is sized such that it fits between the two inner sides of the piano.
 However, numerous devices have been invented to bring the attachment into operation.
 The easiest 'on-off' device involves just one spring.
 The spring is attached to the rail such that it will hold the rail above the hammers when not in use.
 Then, disconnecting the spring allows the tickers to fall between the hammers and the strings.
 To limit how far the tickers will fall, a wood screw is screwed into both inner sides of the of the piano at the 'optimum' position.
 The optimum position is determined by the user.
 It is recommended that various depths be tested before the screws are put into place.